Lukkit/docs.lukkit.net/events/event-list/README.md

 # Event List

-This is a list of every event in the current version of Bukkit (1.12.2)
+The following is a list of all events available in the current Minecraft release.
+The current release we support right now is 1.12.2.